Tyson Fury mocks Anthony Joshua by comparing his “14 pints of Fosters” diet to the ultra-healthy habits of his British opponent.

 The Gypsy King took to social media to post a photo of AJ looking ripped next to himself, who was ballooned with a large belly.

-“I remember one night I had 14 pints of Fosters and then sparred three top-ten heavyweights and battered them all,” he wrote on Instagram under his own photo.
+“I remember one night I had 14 pints of Fosters and then sparred three top-ten heavyweights and battered them all,” he wrote on Instagram under his own image.

 “My breakfast consists of yams, eggs, and dates,” the WBC heavyweight champion said below AJ.

-“After that, a large bowl of porridge, a protein shake, a glass of orange juice, and a glass of honey, lemon, and ginger.”
+“Followed by a big bowl of porridge, a protein shake, an orange juice glass, and a glass of honey, lemon, and ginger.”

 Fury, 33, famously gained weight during his time away from boxing, reaching a maximum weight of 28st before resuming his career with a bang.